 What if it doesn’t help?

-The majority of individuals who use SilverCloud find it very helpful and complete the full programme.
-However, some people begin working through the programme and find it’s not for them and that’s alright too.
-We’re here to help you so if you think SilverCloud isn’t the right choice for you after all; the best thing to do is to let your supporter know how you are feeling.
-Your supporter can then get in touch to discuss any concerns, issues or questions you have about SilverCloud and help you decide on what you would like to do next.
+The majority of individuals who use SilverCloud find it very helpful and complete the full program.
+However, some people begin working through the program and find that it’s not for them, and that’s alright too.
+We’re here to help you, so if you think SilverCloud isn’t the right choice for you after all, the best thing to do is to let your supporter know how you are feeling.
+Your supporter can then get in touch to discuss any concerns, issues, or questions you have about SilverCloud and help you decide on what you would like to do next.
 Help is always available so, don’t hesitate to ask.

 It was great to know that a therapist was reviewing my work and reading my journal entries and offering feedback.
 It meant I could get the support I needed each week without having to meet face-to-face with the therapist.